FortnoxAB/rocket-fuel/README.md

 # Rocket Fuel ( still under development )
-Question/answer platform to share knowledge
+Rocket fuel is a question/answer platform that you deploy with docker wherever you want.
+Its main goal is to spread knowledge.

 This backend is built with Reactive wizard, see https://github.com/FortnoxAB/reactive-wizard.
 Reactive Wizard project makes it easy to build performant and scalable web applications that harness the power of RxNetty (i.e., RxJava and Netty).
 The frontend is built with react and talks with the backend though a REST api.